University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/BLAST_practical/BLAST_practical_v2.md

 blastn -query ~/BLAST_practical/queries/hg38_gene_query.fasta -task blastn -db ~/BLAST_practical/dbs/humrep -out ~/BLAST_practical/results/gene_blastn_humrep.txt -outfmt 7
 ```

-In order to obtain a human repeat sub-sequence from `chr15.fasta` you will need to use `samtools-faidx` https://www.htslib.org/doc/samtools-faidx.html.
-You will need to identify the coordinates of the repeat interval that you will use to retrieve the sequence.
-Do this by inspecting the text output file from above and selecting an interval from a robust (longest or almost longest `alignment length`  with high `bitscore` and low `evalue`) alignment for the most abundant type of repeat in your output.
+This will identify all the repeat sequence intervals in your gene sequence.

 To determine the most abundant repeat type in your output you can try:
 - just scroll through the output and eyball it
 - use `cut` , `sort` and `uniq` to list all the repeat types
-- use `grep -c` to count some of the repeat types to get an objective assessment of how many insertions there are for every repeat type. *Hint: when using `grep` use the shortest search pattern you can to group repeats of the same type into the count*.
+- use `grep -c` to count some of the repeat types to get an objective assessment of how many insertions there are for every repeat type. *Hint: when using `grep` use the shortest search pattern you can, to group repeats of the same type into the count*.

+In order to obtain a human repeat sub-sequence for the most abundant repeat type from `hg38_gene_query.fasta` you will need to use `samtools-faidx` https://www.htslib.org/doc/samtools-faidx.html.
+You will need to identify the coordinates of the repeat interval that you will use to retrieve the sequence.
+Do this by inspecting the text output file from above and selecting an interval from a robust (longest or almost longest `alignment length`  with high `bitscore` and low `evalue`) alignment for the most abundant type of repeat in your output.

 **I have used arbitrary coordinate values 12045-12345 in the example below, you will need to use your own coordinates.**